PacificBiosciences/pb-assembly/README.md

 length_cutoff_pr=1000
 ```

-The option `overlap_filter_setting` allows one to set criteria for filtering corrected read overlaps.
+The option `overlap_filter_setting` allows setting criteria for filtering corrected read overlaps.
 `--max-diff` filters overlaps that have a coverage difference between the 5' and 3' ends larger than specified.
 `--max-cov` filters highly represented overlaps typically caused by contaminants or repeats and `--min-cov` allows
-you to specify a minimum overlap coverage.
+specification of a minimum overlap coverage.
 Setting `--min-cov` too low will allow more overlaps to be detected
 at the expense of additional chimeric / mis-assemblies.

 `length_cutoff_pr` is the minimum length of pre-assembled *preads* used for the final assembly.
-Typically you
+Typically, this value
-want to set this value to allow for approximately 15-30X coverage of corrected reads in the final assembly.
+is set to allow for approximately 15 to 30-fold coverage of corrected reads in the final assembly.

 #### Miscellaneous configuration options